 - Find an indoor swimming pool.
 Aquatic exercises have endless benefits due to the reduction of stress on our bodies.
 A warm water pool can have the added bonus of soothing soreness we sometimes experience in our joints during the winter months.

 - Try hiking.
-Hiking is great exercise no matter your experience level.
+Hiking is a great exercise no matter your experience level.

 - Walk around the mall.
 It’s a great way to walk inside without a gym membership.